mynameisgump/GumpStonks/README.md

     - save each day alonside number of contributions into the sql database where the key is their github username -

-# Chat GPT Databse Schema:
+# Chat GPT Database Schema:

 User Table: